SamAuclair/SamAuclair/README.md

 # Hi, I'm Sam 👋

-I'm a Data Scientist with a background in actuarial science.
+I'm a Data Analyst with a background in actuarial science.
 I like solving problems with mathematics and code.
 I learned to code by building a poker bot that played online against real players. 🤖

 Explore my projects below to see examples of my work in action.